 22:6 And Abraham took the wood of the burnt offering, and laid it upon Isaac his son; and he took the fire in his hand, and a knife;- Abraham and Isaac had a tender walk together up to the top of the mountain.
 Abraham was bound to be hurting, his heart suffering a piercing pain as though a knife had been thrust into his soul.
-Isaac's carrying the "wood" was a type of Christ, who carried his own cross, while Abraham, with a steady and undaunted resolution, carried the fatal knife and fire.
-The "fire" here speaks of judgment, and the "knife" speaks of the execution of judgment and of sacrifice."
-The parallel is very similar to the ordeal God the Father must have endured as Jesus headed to Calvary and His three days and nights in the grave.
+Isaac's carrying the "wood" was a type of Christ, who carried his own cross.
 Isaac, the son of promise didn't know all the specifics, but still willingly bore the burden of the wood upon himself, even as Jesus would bear the burden of our sin upon Himself.
 The wood was laid upon them for God's purpose.
+Abraham, with a steady and undaunted resolution, carried the fatal knife and fire.
+The